JericWang/jericwang.github.io/_pages/about.md

 His research emphasizes understanding human-computer interaction and control decision-making, advancing the theoretical framework and engineering practice of the transition from the Internet of Everything (IoE) to Intent-Driven Intelligence (IDI).

-He has pioneered a comprehensive framework for intent-driven intelligence, bridging the gap between networking infrastructure and artificial intelligence.
-His research integrates computing network orchestration, efficient model deployment, and high-level semantic understanding to address the challenge of translating physical signals into human intent within large-scale, complex environments.
-This work has enabled a transition from basic connectivity to autonomous, intent-aware intelligence, with widespread applications in national infrastructure and industrial sectors.
+He has pioneered a comprehensive theoretical and practical framework for intent-driven intelligence, effectively bridging the gap between ubiquitous computing networks and artificial intelligence.
+His research addresses the fundamental challenge of translating physical signals into high-level human intent within large-scale, heterogeneous environments.
+By integrating networking orchestration, high-performance system deployment, and deep semantic understanding, he has enabled the transition from basic connectivity to autonomous, intent-aware digital organisms, with his systems seeing scale application across national critical infrastructure and industrial sectors.

 <font size="6">Representative Academic Contributions:</font>